Recipe by Pamelia Chia

 2 cloves garlic, finely chopped

-3 tablespoons vegetarian fish sauce
+3 tablespoons (plant-based) fish sauce

 240 ml pineapple juice